BugBear6/newWeather/README.md

 **Weather broadcast in AngularJS**

 ## App features
-* Fetches weather data from openweather.org and images from Tumblr.
+* Fetches weather data from openweather.org and images from Flickr.
 * Saves selected cities to cookies.
 * Refreshes data each 60 min.
 * Two view modes: three and two columns view.